 Couples disagree all the time.
 But a major disagreement can sometimes shake down your entire relationship.
-One Fairygodboss member wrote into our Community to ask for advice on her and her husband’s latest argument, which could have heavy consequences.
+Often, people want to relocate for greater opportunities but run into a problem: They want to move but their partner doesn't want to.
+In fact, recently, one Fairygodboss member wrote into our Community to ask for advice on her and her husband’s latest argument, which could have heavy consequences for her career and well-being.

 “I want to move, but he doesn’t,” she began.